ianleon/Blog/episodes/ep1.md

 This is currently the one view in our app.
 This is where we will add our viewfinder.

-SwiftUI previews will not work we may hide the canvas to get extra space.
+Since SwiftUI previews will not work we may hide the canvas to get extra space.
 Hit `CMD + Enter` or go to `Editor > Show Editor Only`.

 ## Session